aitabot/aitama/README.md

 #### Asset distribution

-The first Element shows the distribution of your Asset types, which are differenciated between Stocks and Cryptocurrencies.
+The first Element shows the distribution of your Asset types, which are differentiated between Stocks and Cryptocurrencies.
-Aditionally a total overview of the current portfolio can be seen.
+Additionally a total overview of the current portfolio can be seen.

 #### Portfolio distribution